-As the country of Venezuela descends further into destruction and poverty, people are taking things into their own hands, and it’s becoming a sick epidemic, Yahoo News reports.
+As the country of Venezuela descends further into destruction and poverty, people are taking things into their own hands and it’s becoming an epidemic, Yahoo News reports.

 Robberies are increasing due to the desperate state of the economy, as the nation spins out of control, and anyone caught in the act of robbery by the general public are being brutally beaten, lynched and even burned to death.

-Venezuela reportedly has one of the highest murder rates in the world annually – yet only six crimes out of every 100 result in a sentence.
+Venezuela reportedly has one of the highest murder rates in the world, yet only six crimes out of every 100 result in a sentence.

-AFP journalists have filmed the gruesome lynchings and beatings in the capital city of Caracas.
+AFP journalists have observed the gruesome lynchings and beatings in the capital city of Caracas.
 People are set on fire for being a government supporter, robbery, or even being suspected of robbery.

 In one incident, after a witness stopped a man trying to rob a woman at gunpoint in a bakery, the mob took over, stripping him naked, stomping on his head and practically beating him to a pulp.